 Who is Ivan Saltzman?

-He is the co-founder of Dis-Chem, South Africa’s health-and-beauty retail chain, which he started with his wife Lynette in 1978 by buying a single pharmacy in Mondeor, south of Johannesburg, for 10,000 rand.
+He is the co-founder of Dis-Chem, South Africa’s health-and-beauty retail chain.
+He started it with his wife Lynette in 1978, buying a single pharmacy in Mondeor, south of Johannesburg, for 10,000 rand.

 How much is the Saltzman family worth?

-The Bloomberg Billionaires Index ranked the family for the first time in early July 2026 at about 1.3 billion dollars, roughly 23 billion rand, making Ivan Saltzman South Africa’s newest dollar billionaire.
+The Bloomberg Billionaires Index ranked the family for the first time in early July 2026 at about 1.3 billion dollars, roughly 23 billion rand.
+That makes Ivan Saltzman South Africa’s newest dollar billionaire.

 Who runs Dis-Chem now?